sxia1/COMSW4733-Group-Project/README.md

 # Creating the Action Graph in IsaacSim

 Creating the Action Graph in Python hasn't been completed yet.
 This is how to do it manually from the GUI.
+0. Add an articulation root to shoulder\_link: right click shoulder\_link > Add > Physics > Articulation Root
 1. Tools > Robotics > ROS 2 OmniGraphs > Joint States
-2. Select /World/ur5e\_cutter in Articulation Root Add
+2. Select /World/ur5e\_cutter/shoulder\_link in Articulation Root Add
 3. Change Publisher Topic to /isaac\_joint\_states
 4. Change Subscriber Topic to /isaac\_joint\_commands
-5. Check off the Publisher and Subcriber Boxes
+5. Check off the Publisher and Subscriber Boxes
 6. Click OK

-Fixing the joint state publisher: Add an articulation root to shoulder\_link and select that as the targetPrim instead

 # Official Documentation